Law Firm

 Upon receipt of your application, the Intellectual and Industrial Property Office must verify that the registration conditions have been met; after that, you will get the registration number.

-Cypriot law provides for absolute and corresponding reasons for denial of registration.
+Cypriot law provides for absolute and corresponding reasons for the denial of registration.

 The absolute ones include: